Sebastianhju/Runeterra-5e/Items/Uncommons.md

 ---

-## Cleaving Longsword
+## Reckless Longsword

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-items/Long Sword.png" Align=right width=8% height=8%>

 - 500 Gold
 - Longsword

+**Charges**: This item has 4 charges and regain all charges at the end of a long rest.

-**Cleave**: When you hit a target with the _Cleaved Longsword_ you can force the blade to another target within 5 feet of the original target, dealing damage equal to your strength modifier.
+**Deep Cut**: When you hit a target with the _Cleaved Longsword_ you can spend two charges to buzz the target.

 ---